17 Summer Research Internships for High School Students

 As a high schooler, you’re probably already thinking about your college major and career options.
-When it comes to exploring a subject or field you’re interested in, conducting research in it is a solid place to start.
-Research internships can offer the opportunity to do not just that, but also get real-world work experience and practical insight into the field of your choice.
+When it comes to exploring a subject or field you’re interested in, conducting research is a solid place to start.
+Research internships also offer real-world work experience and practical insight into the field of your choice.

-Internships also provide a platform to build skills and knowledge, and create a professional network, apart from enhancing your college applications!
-College admissions officers seek students who demonstrate genuine interest in their chosen fields and have taken steps to pursue that interest – which is what internships signal.
+Internships provide a platform to build skills and knowledge and create a professional network.
+College admissions officers seek students who demonstrate genuine interest in their chosen fields and have taken steps to pursue that interest—which is what internships signal.

 Cost/Stipend: No cost.
 Students will receive a stipend commensurate to the work they put in, and it will vary with the internship role.